mosen/salt-osx/README.md

 ## States ##

+### ard ###

+Manage the options shown in the **Remote Management** preference pane.

 ### bluetooth ###

-Control the state of bluetooth power and discoverability on the mac platform
+Control the state of Bluetooth power and discoverability on the mac platform

 ### plist ###

-PropertyList management via YAML fragments
+PropertyList management via YAML fragments.

 ## Execution Modules ##